akeesari/anjikeesari/docs/developertools/cheatsheets/dockerfile-cheat-sheet.md

 ## Introduction
 In this article, I am going to present a comprehensive cheat sheet of commonly used `Dockerfile` commands

+## Dockerfile

+A Dockerfile is a text document that contains instructions for building a Docker image.
+Docker can automatically build images by interpreting instructions from a Dockerfile.
+This page outlines the commands available for use within a Dockerfile."

 ## 1. **FROM**
 Specifies the base image for your Docker image.
 ```Dockerfile